o19s/quepid/README.md

 # Dev Errata

-## I'd like to use a new Node module
+## I'd like to use a new Node module, or update a existing one

 Typically you would simply do: